tuanphan2k/html-css/practice/README.md

 ## Target

 - Build site that will be applied all HTML/CSS knowledge
-- Slice from Sketch to HTML/CSS
+- Slice from Figma to HTML/CSS
 - Website optimization
-- Responsive for most browsers like MS Edge, Chrome, Firefox latest version
+- Responsive for most browsers like MS Edge, Chrome, Firefox, and Safari latest version

 ## Technical stack